braph-software/BRAPH-2/tutorials/developers/dev_graph/readme.md

 > value = random_A;
 > ````
 >
-> ①contains the input adjacency matrix  `B`, which is typically weighted and directed.
+> ① contains the input adjacency matrix  `B`, which is typically weighted and directed.
 >
-> ②defines the property panel `PanelPropMatrix` to plot this property with a table.
+> ② defines the property panel `PanelPropMatrix` to plot this property with a table.
 >
-> ④defines the number of attempts that will be used for each edge when calling `RANDOMIZATION`
+> ③ defines the semi-positivation rule (i.e., how to remove the negative edges) to be used when generating the adjacency matrix `A` from the intput property `B`.
+The admissible options are: `'zero'` (default, convert negative values to zeros) or `'absolute'` (convert negative values to absolute value).
 >
-> ⑤randomizes the adjacency matrix contained in `cell`
+> ④ defines the number of attempts that will be used for each edge when calling `RANDOMIZATION`.
 >
-> ⑥returns empty cell is the input is an empty cell
+> ⑤ randomizes the adjacency matrix contained in `cell`.
 >
-> ⑦finds number of edges in the matrix (different from zero)
+> ⑥ returns empty cell is the input is an empty cell.
 >
-> ⑧returns number of edges in the matrix (different from zero)
+> ⑦ finds number of edges in the matrix (different from zero).
 >
-> ⑨returns same input matrix if it is all zeros
+> ⑧ returns number of edges in the matrix (different from zero).
 >
-> ⑩randomizes the edge when there is only one edge in the input matrix
+> ⑨ returns same input matrix if it is all zeros.
 >
-> ⑪randomizes edges in the matrix when more than one edge (non-zero) were found in the input matrix
+> ⑩ randomizes the edge when there is only one edge in the input matrix.
 >
-> ⑫takes two random edges
+> ⑪ randomizes edges in the matrix when more than one edge (non-zero) were found in the input matrix.
 >
-> ⑬saves the values of the selected random edges (this is important when the property `RANDOMIZATION` is used by weighted graphs)
+> ⑫ takes two random edges.
 >
-> ⑭deletes edges in the old positions
+> ⑬ saves the values of the selected random edges (this is important when the property `RANDOMIZATION` is used by weighted graphs).
 >
-> ⑮sets values of edges in the new random positions
+> ⑭ deletes edges in the old positions.
 >
+> ⑮ sets values of edges in the new random positions.
+>

 > **Code 4.** **GraphBD element tests.**
 > 		The `tests` section in the element generator "_GraphBD.gen.m".
 > 		A general test should be prepared to test the properties of the graph  when it is empty and full.
-Furthermore, additional tests should be prepared for the rules defined (one test per rule).
+Furthermore, additional tests should be prepared for the defined rules (one test per rule).
 > ````matlab
 > %% ¡tests!
 >